Carbon Neutrality

 In late 2021, Western Sydney University joined the United Nations-led 'Race to Zero for Universities and Colleges' global pledge to fast-track carbon neutrality targets to address climate change.
 The ambitious targets set by the University are to achieve:

-Estimates of our carbon footprint including emissions from Scopes 1, 2 and 3 (see diagram below) have been finalised and verified, including the development of our Emissions Reduction Strategy.
+Estimates of our 2021 and 2022 carbon footprint including emissions from Scopes 1, 2 and 3 are shown in the below diagrams.

 Following is a diagram of our process to achieve Climate Active certification.